xsdc/AppleStoreKataSolutions/DesignPatterns/Visitor/Kata/VisitorKata.md

 # Visitor Kata

-Before attempting the kata, read the article, the code, and tests.
+Before attempting the kata, read the article, code, and tests.

 Location of the files:

-- `DesignPatterns/AppleStoreVisitor/VisitorArticle.md`
+- `DesignPatterns/Visitor/Article/VisitorArticle.md`
-- `DesignPatterns/AppleStoreVisitor/Sources/VisitorArticleCode.swift`
+- `DesignPatterns/Visitor/Article/VisitorArticleCode.swift`
-- `DesignPatterns/AppleStoreVisitor/Tests/VisitorArticleTests.swift`
+- `DesignPatterns/Visitor/Article/VisitorArticleTests.swift`

+The tests can either be run via Xcode or the command line.

+To run them via Xcode:
+- The `DesignPatterns/Visitor` package directory can be opened in Xcode with: File -> Open (⌘ + O)
+- Or open the package by running the following command from the root directory: `xed DesignPatterns/Visitor`

+To run them via the command line:
+- Navigate to the directory: `cd DesignPatterns/Visitor`
+- Run the following command: `swift test`
+- To get an overview of the tests, run the following command: `swift test --list-tests`

 ## Kata code

-File: `Sources/VisitorKataCode.swift`
+Files: `DesignPatterns/Visitor/Kata/VisitorKataCode.swift`

 ### Task 1